Bomb-making instructions on the Internet: History

 In 1986, prior to the widespread use of the Internet, police investigated the sharing of a computer print-out from a digital manual titled the "Complete Book of Explosives" written by a group calling itself "Phoenix Force", as students shared the list with classmates and experimented with building many of the bombs it listed.

+In 1994, a thread was made on the bulletin boards of the National Rifle Association of America by a user named Warmaster that detailed how to make bombs out of baby food jars.

 After the 1995 Oklahoma City bombing, anonymous usenet posts criticised the construction of the bomb, and offered suggestions on how to overcome the failure of the bomb to do its maximum intended damage.
 On March 23, 1996, the full text of the Terrorist Handbook was published online, including instructions on building the bomb used in the bombing, with the suggested upgrades.
 When Mohammed Usman Saddique was arrested in 2006, he was charged with "possessing a document or record containing information of a kind likely to be useful to a person committing or preparing an act of terrorism" for having a copy of the manual on CD-ROM.

-Also in 1994, a thread was made on the National Rifle Association's bulletin board by a user named Warmaster that detailed how to make bombs out of baby food jars.

 A 1996 copy of the left-wing online German magazine Radikal hosted on a Dutch server provided detailed instructions of how to sabotage railroad lines.
 In March of that year, a New South Wales MP called for legislation regarding internet access for youth, following reports of a boy injuring himself while trying to follow a bomb recipe online.

 Through 1998, the common view of the instructions was that they were used by curious youth anxious to build explosives simply as a dangerous experiment "with no intention of hurting anybody".

 Controversy over the availability of this information on the internet started as a result of the Columbine High School Shooting.
-Also, police claim that they found printed copies of bomb-making instructions downloaded from the Internet in the bedroom of Anthony "T.J."
+Police claimed that they found printed copies of bomb-making instructions downloaded from the Internet in the bedroom of Anthony "T.J."
 Solomon, the perpetrator of the 1999 Heritage High School shooting.

 Also in 1999, David Copeland planted nail bombs in London, killing 3 people and injuring 139, based on techniques discussed in The Terrorist's Handbook and How to Make Bombs: Part Two, which he had downloaded from the internet.

-The militant anti-abortion movement Army of God also provided information on constructing bombs in preparation for anti-abortion violence on their website.
+The militant US anti-abortion movement Army of God also provided information on constructing bombs in preparation for anti-abortion violence on their website.

 In 2001, journalists discovered that al-Qaeda members in Afghanistan had been using the internet to learn bomb-making techniques.

 In Finland in 2002, "RC" discussed bomb-making techniques on the internet on a Finnish website whose moderator displayed a picture of his own face on Osama bin Laden's body, and then RC set off a bomb that killed seven people, including himself.